rgulden/wendys-spicy-nug-sentiment-analysis/README.md

 # Sentiment Analysis of Wendys tweets

+Grab n amount of tweets from given range with works "wendys spicy nuggets" and use textblob to determien a polarity score.

-pip install -r requirements.txt pip install textblob
+- pip install -r requirements.txt
+- pip install textblob